msemon/DriftHamsterMouse/README.md

 `ComputeByPairs_GAM.R`

-This code fits splines to temporal expression profiles, and then tests for differential expression with DESeq2.
-The proportion of differentially expressed genes in several lists of genes (`liste_bite-it.csv`, `keystone_genes.csv`, `dispensable_genes.csv`, `pathways-Margaux-corMS.xlsx`) is measured and plotted, and the general gene ontology enrichment is computed in :
+This code fits splines to the temporal expression profiles taken 2 by 2, for Figures 2 and 6

 `FigUpLow.R` (for upper and lower comparisons) `FigHamSou.R` (for mouse and hamster comparisons)